Theory of everything: Antiquity to 19th century

-Archimedes was possibly the first philosopher to have described nature with axioms (or principles) and then deduce new results from them.
+Archimedes was possibly the first philosopher to describe nature with axioms (or principles) and then deduce new results from them.
 Once Isaac Newton proposed his universal law of gravitation, mathematician Pierre-Simon Laplace suggested that such laws could in principle allow deterministic prediction of the future state of the universe.
 Any "theory of everything" is similarly expected to be based on axioms and to deduce all observable phenomena from them.

 In the late 17th century, Isaac Newton's description of the long-distance force of gravity implied that not all forces in nature result from things coming into contact.
 Newton's work in his Mathematical Principles of Natural Philosophy dealt with this in a further example of unification, in this case unifying Galileo's work on terrestrial gravity, Kepler's laws of planetary motion and the phenomenon of tides by explaining these apparent actions at a distance under one single law: the law of universal gravitation.
 Newton achieved the first great unification in physics, and he further is credited with laying the foundations of future endeavors for a grand unified theory.

 An intellect which at a certain moment would know all forces that set nature in motion, and all positions of all items of which nature is composed, if this intellect were also vast enough to submit these data to analysis, it would embrace in a single formula the movements of the greatest bodies of the universe and those of the tiniest atom; for such an intellect nothing would be uncertain and the future just like the past would be present before its eyes.